 \begin{design} Define the controller $ \Cont=\Cont_s+X\inv \Cont_r $ where $\Cont_s=X\inv Y$ and $\Cont_r$ are chosen in the following way: \begin{enumerate}[\bf Step 1:] \item Find a right coprime factorization $\Plant=ND\inv$ of the plant and find a stabilizing controller $\Cont_s=X\inv Y$ by solving the equation $XD-YN=I$. \item Find a robustly regulating controller $\Cont_r$ for $N$. \end{enumerate} \end{design}

-\begin{remark} In the above design procedure the solvability of the robust regulation problem is verified in the last step when trying to construct a robust controller for the numerator matrix.
-If the robust controller exists for the numerator, then the problem is solvable and otherwise not. \end{remark}
+\begin{remark} In the above design procedure, the solvability of the robust regulation problem is verified in the last step when trying to construct a robustly regulating controller for the numerator matrix.
+If such a controller exists, then the problem is solvable and otherwise not. \end{remark}